Updated on 1/11/2023

-Learn more about types of intimacy issues, fear of intimacy signs, what might cause this fear, and, most importantly, how you can deal with it.
+Learn more about types of intimacy issues, fear of intimacy signs, what might cause this intimacy fear, and, most importantly, how you can deal with it.
 We’re exploring everything you need to know about what it means to have a fear of intimacy and whether relationship counseling online might be the right option for you.

 What Are Intimacy Issues or a Fear of Intimacy?

 Also known as avoidance anxiety or intimacy avoidance, a fear of intimacy is essentially a form of relationship anxiety about having an extremely close physical or emotional connection.
-People with intimacy issues tend to struggle with connecting on a deeper level.
+People with intimacy issues tend to struggle with emotional closeness and connecting on a deeper level.
 This struggle can fundamentally prevent them from establishing and maintaining meaningful relationships in life.

 Types of intimacy issues